 Holidays are an integral part of the culture and history of any country.
 In Georgia, a country with a rich history and culture, there is the abundant number of holidays and festivals.
-We will tell you about the most interesting and important state and national holidays in Georgia, about their history and traditions of the celebration, as well as provide information on public holiday days and red-letter days in 2019.
+We will tell you about the most interesting and important state and national holidays in Georgia, about their history and traditions of the celebration, as well as provide information on public holiday days and red-letter days.

 St. George’s Day – 23 November